hoangducanh1865/wd1/README.md

 - Make sure to point to the correct checkpoint.
 - The evaluation file will only save the generations; use the parser to calculate accuracy
 - For example, baseline generations are in the `eval_baselines` directory.
 Use `python parse_and_get_acc.py` to print the accuracy.

+# Acknowledgement

+The implementation is adapted from [d1](https://github.com/dllm-reasoning/d1).
+We appreciate the clear repository!